divyanshchahar/coronavirus_confirmed_analysis/readme.txt

-This project is forst in a series of projects which works with coronavirus database
+This project is first in a series of projects which works with coronavirus database

 __________________________________________ABOUT THIS PROJECT_____________________________________